Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

 - Run the [`update_from_git_to_ws.ps1`](../../src/option_2/update_from_git_to_ws.ps1) script from the local repository folder.
 This step will create a new workspace and mirror what is on the repo to the workspace.
     > **CAUTION: Workspace items that are not in the local branch will be deleted from Fabric workspace.**

-    -  If **running for the first time in a new branch** use the flag `-resetConfig` setting it to `$true`.
-This assumes no `item-config.json` files are present and creates corresponding new objects in the workspace.
-This is needed because otherwise the script would fail being unable to find the corresponding `objectId`s in the newly created Fabric workspace as it would be looking for the `objectId`s that are in the `dev` branch\workspace instead. **TO DO: Reword for better readability**
+    -  When running this for the first time on a new branch, utilize the `-resetConfig` setting it to `$true`.
+This ignores any existing `item-config.json` files and creates corresponding new objects in the workspace.
+This step is crucial as it prevents the script from failing due to a search for `objectId`s that are coming from the `dev` branch/workspace, which would not exist in the new Fabric workspace.
          ```pwsh
         .\<local-file-path>\update_from_git_to_ws.ps1 -baseUrl $config.baseUrl -fabricToken $config.fabricToken -workspaceName $config.workspaceName -capacityId $config.capacityId -folder $config.folder -resetConfig $true
         ```